cloudblog004/fantasticfoodies/content/en/posts/623-easiest-way-to-prepare-award-winning-seekh-sandwiches.md

 ##### Instructions to make Seekh Sandwiches:

 1. Take 2_4 pieces of bread
-1. Take a bowl,put 4 tbsp of mayonnaise in itwith salt,black grounded pepper,chopped onions &amp; tomatoes,
+1. Take a bowl,put 4 tbsp of mayonnaise in itwith salt,black grounded pepper,chopped onions & tomatoes,
 1. Mix well,take 1 piece of bread,cut the sides, Spread the mixture on it
-1. Now cut the seekhs in small pieces &amp; spread it on the mixture
+1. Now cut the seekhs in small pieces & spread it on the mixture
-1. Put another piece on it &amp; cut in triangle shape
+1. Put another piece on it & cut in triangle shape
 1. Serve with tea
 1. Ready to serve and ENJOY!